wheredoesyourmindgo/gruvbox-matearil/README.md

 # Gruvbox Matearil

 > Are you are looking for [Gruvbox Material](https://github.com/gruvbox-material/vscode)?
-You probably are unless you are not. 🙃
+You probably are unless you are not.

-This VSCode color scheme is a fork of the [Gruvbox Material](https://github.com/gruvbox-material/vscode) theme.
+This VSCode color scheme is a fork of the super-readable [Gruvbox Material](https://github.com/gruvbox-material/vscode) theme 👍.

 ## ¿Por qué?

-Cause I'm using different syntax colors (from the same palette provided by Gruvbox-Material) and font styles, namely for the following language modes:
+Cause I'm using different syntax colors (using the *same* palette provided by Gruvbox-Material) and font styles, namely for the following language modes:

 - Typescript
 - TSX